PhilChodrow/intro-networks-archive/docs/01-syllabus.md

   - You are not the only one.
 I promise.
   - You are not a bad student.
   - You can still succeed in this class and in future endeavors involving programming.
   - Ask for help!
-You've got me,  the TA, the LAs, and your classmates.
+You've got me,  the TA, and your classmates.
 We are all here for you.
 - **It's ok---actually, it's awesome---to collaborate with your peers on homework.** <br>
 It's not cheating to work together on homeworks (at least in this class).
-Make sure to credit your collaborators at the top of your assignment, and observe the considerations in the section "Collaboration and Academic Honesty."
+Make sure to credit your collaborators at the top of your assignment and write a bit about how they contributed to your learning in each problem.

 To expand on one of the points above: if you are a first-gen student, I especially encourage you to reach out to me.
 I'll offer you what tips I can about navigating your time at UCLA.